Sims Reeves: Italian opera

 Reeves toured in Dublin at Theatre Royal in 1849, for Mr Calcraft.
 After his successful engagement he attended the debut there of the Irish soprano Catherine Hayes, in Lucia: her Edgardo, Sig.
 Paglieri, was hissed from the stage, and Reeves was obliged to stand in for the performance.
 His London Covent Garden Italian debut was in 1849, as Elvino in Bellini's La sonnambula, opposite Fanny Tacchinardi Persiani (the creator of the title role in Lucia): he made a great effect of full lyrical declamation in Tutto e sciolto...
 Ah! perche non-posso odiarti?.
-After his Edgardo in Lucia, Reeves' Elvino was generally considered his finest role in Italian opera.
+After his Edgardo in Lucia, Reeves's Elvino was generally considered his finest role in Italian opera.
 In the winter of 1849 he returned to English opera, and in 1850 at Her Majesty's he made a further great success in Verdi's Ernani, opposite the Elvira of Mdlle Parodi and Carlo of Giovanni Belletti, who was about to embark on an American tour at the invitation of Jenny Lind.
 In encores, the cry of 'Reeves!' became widespread.

 On 2 November 1850, he married Charlotte Emma Lucombe (1823–1895), a soprano who had a brief but brilliant season at the Sacred Harmonic Society and had joined the same company as Reeves at Covent Garden.
 There she appeared with success as Haydee in Auber's opera, and remained on the stage for four or five years after their marriage.
 Emma Reeves idolised her husband and in later years became almost obsessively attentive to his comfort and reputation.
 In February 1851 they returned to Dublin, where Reeves was to have performed with the soprano Giulia Grisi: she, however, was indisposed, and Mr. and Mrs. Reeves appeared together there instead in the lead roles in Lucia di Lammermoor, La Sonnambula, Ernani and Bellini's I Puritani.
 Reeves also played there Macheath in the Beggar's Opera.
 Emma and Sims Reeves had five children, of whom Herbert Sims Reeves and Constance Sims Reeves became professional singers.

 Dublin was followed immediately by Lumley engagements at the Théâtre des Italiens, Paris, where he sang Ernani, Carlo in Linda di Chamounix (opposite Henriette Sontag) and Gennaro in Donizetti's Lucrezia Borgia.
 In 1851 Reeves sang Florestan in Fidelio to Sophie Cruvelli's Leonore, and some thought he outshone her.